Nethereum/Nethereum.Docs/docs/contracts/calling-transactions-events.md

 ```
 ### Event DTO

-Event data transfer objects allows to simply decode all the event parameters into a transfer object, in a similar way as we will deserialise a Json object.
+Event data transfer objects allows to simply decode all the event parameters into a transfer object, in a similar way as we will deserialize a Json object.

 ```csharp
  public class MultipliedEvent